Materials-Consortia/OPTIMADE/optimade.rst

 - **Requirements/Conventions for properties in custom entry types**:

-  - **Support**: Support for any properties in database-provider-specific entry types is fully OPTIONAL.
+  - **Support**: Support for any properties in database-provider-specific or definition-provider-specific entry types is fully OPTIONAL.
   - **Query**: Support for queries on these properties are OPTIONAL.
     If supported, only a subset of the filter features MAY be supported.